richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

 samples = generate(0.1, 100)
 ```

-However, it's not quite 0.1: does it get better with more data and are we guaranteed to get a sensible estimate?
+However, it's not exactly 0.1: does it get better with more data and are we guaranteed to get a sensible estimate?

 ```python
 intensity = 0.1